rasmushelander/Machine-Learning---FMAN45/README.md

 # Machine-Learning---FMAN45

-Repository for the computer exercises in course given at LTH
+Repository for the assignments in course given at LTH